sptndc/sublime-grunt/README.md

 ## Settings

-The file `SublimeGrunt.sublime-settings` is used for configuration.
+The file `Grunt.sublime-settings` is used for configuration.

 You may override your `PATH` environment variable as follows:

 ```
 {
     "exec_args": {
-        "path": "/bin:/usr/bin:/usr/local/bin"
+        "path": "node_modules/.bin:/bin:/usr/bin:/usr/local/bin"
     }
 }
 ```